Guide Likely

 That RDR2 NPC Who Made Me Question Reality

 Thousands of players have had that same moment.
 RDR2 changed our relationship with NPCs.
 Before, they were decoration.
 Since then, we’ve known they can be more.
-And with GTA 6, Rockstar has the chance to push that bar dramatically higher.
+With GTA 6, Rockstar has the chance to push that bar significantly higher.

 The natural environments of Grass Rivers, a setting for sophisticated ambient AI